IBM/event-automation/_es_11.4/01-about/01-whats-new.md

 ### Apicurio version updated to 2.5.11.Final

 {{site.data.reuse.es_name}} 11.4.0 includes Apicurio Registry version 2.5.11.Final for [managing schemas](../../schemas/overview/#schema-registry).

-### Apicurio Registry server version is upgraded to 2.5.11.Final

-Apicurio Registry server version is upgraded to 2.5.11.Final in the {{site.data.reuse.es_name}} version 11.4.0.
 Ensure all applications connecting to your instance of {{site.data.reuse.es_name}} that use the schema registry are using Apicurio client libraries version 2.5.0 or later before [upgrading](../../installing/upgrading/#prerequisites) to {{site.data.reuse.es_name}} 11.4.0.
 For more information, see [prerequisites](../../installing/prerequisites#schema-requirements).

 ### Updates to supported Kubernetes versions